Roni-Boiz/terraform-aws-3-tier-architecture/README.md

 ### ♾️ Automate

 In order to automate the task and start the CI/CD pipeline, you will need a dedicated EC2 instance configured as a self-hosted runner in GitHub Actions.
-Set it up by registering the instance as a new self-hosted runner in your repository's GitHub Actions settings.
+Set it up by registering the instance as a new self-hosted runner in your repository's GitHub Actions settings then name the runner as `git-workflow` as shown below.
 Please make sure to attach a suitable role with necessory permission to this instance while laungching or through Instances --> Actions --> Security --> Modify IAM role.

 ![ec2-runner](https://github.com/user-attachments/assets/6a046f6e-0cab-4245-bdd0-cc76c8888d80)